jeaye/blog.jeaye.com/_drafts/2016-06-29-encrypted-arch-linux.md

 #### Enter the system
 At this point, a working user-space is within `mnt` and you an change root into it.
-Arch provides a custom `arch-chroot` for this purpose; it's a helper script around `chroot` which also sets up certain API file systems and makes `/etc/resolv.conf` available.
+Arch provides `arch-chroot` for this purpose; it's a helper script around `chroot` which also sets up certain API file systems and makes `/etc/resolv.conf` available.

 ```bash